-Are Frost DKs in good shape in Warlords of Draenor?
-That depends more on you than anything else.
-You certainly have plenty of damage, though you give up the utility of the pet (and Gargoyle.) and some survivability.
+Are Frost DKs in good shape?
+Yes.
+But that depends more on you than anything else.
+You certainly have plenty of damage and some survivability.
 This page will attempt to take care of the “How To.”
 If Frost’s your game then chill out, go forth, and kill some players.

 If you’re not yet max level then you won’t be able to use everything on this page, but much will still apply.
 If are interested in getting your character to max level quickly, take a look at Zygor’s leveling guide.

 - Frost Talent Build